NOAA-EMC/EVS/.github/pull_request_template.md

 * Have you removed all references to your feature branch for `HOMEevs`?
 * If you have made changes in the `dev/drivers/scripts` or `dev/modulefiles`, have you made changes in the cooresponding `ecf/scripts` and `ecf/defs/evs-nco.def`?
 Are there any changes needed for the emc.vpppg parallel crontab?
 * Do all instances of J-Job environment variables, COMIN and COMOUT directories, and output follow what has been [defined](https://docs.google.com/document/d/1JWg_4q80aYmmAoD21GFjp9R9y5-3w7WGM3-0HJk0Pjs/edit#heading=h.7ysbr191vzu4) for EVS?
-* Does you job(s) have restart if the are over 15 minutes in run time?
+* Are jobs over 15 minutes in runtime have restart capability?
-* Does the job contain the approriate file checking and not run METplus for any missing data?
+* Do the jobs contain the approriate file checking and not run METplus for any missing data?
 * Are you using METplus wrappers structure and not calling MET executables directly?
 * Is this a high priorty PR?
-If so, why and is there a date it need to be merged by?
+If so, why and is there a date it needs to be merged by?
 * Do you have any planned upcoming annual leave/PTO?

 ## Testing Instructions

 Please include testing instructions for the PR assignee.
 Include all relevant input datasets needed to run the tests.

-<b>Note to developers: You must you this PR template!